xmc811/R/Statistics/README.md

-### This is a sub-folder containing the example commands used in Duke Statistics Course
+### This is a sub-folder containing the example commands used in Duke Statistics Coursera